 The resulting wine is big on dark cherries and currants with a bit of cocoa and vanilla…nicely balanced, very smooth.
 There’s a hint of eucalyptus on the nose…something I noticed in many of the wines in the region.

-After touring Castella di Bolgheri, we headed to the nearby Tenuto San Guido estate, producers of the famed Sassicaia– their flagship wine that literally put Bolgheri on the world stage as an outstanding wine producing region.
+After touring Castello di Bolgheri, we headed to the nearby Tenuto San Guido estate, producers of the famed Sassicaia– their flagship wine that literally put Bolgheri on the world stage as an outstanding wine producing region.

 For many years the estate’s owner, Mario Incisa della Rocchetta (one of the Nobles of Italy) produced the wine for his family and friends.
 The wine’s popularity grew and so did the demand.
 Sassicaia is now recognized as one of the world’s top wines, renowned for its complex bouquet of chocolate, herbs, plums and smoke and its silky finesse.